 - a.
 Water Supply.
 The development will be provided with a system of water supply that is adequate in quantity and quality to the proposed use.
 An adequate supply of water for fire protection purposes is provided.
-Connection to a public water supply for drinking water and fire protection is encouraged, provides each use with an adequate supply of drinking water.
-If the project is proposed to be served by a public water supply, the applicant shall secure and submit a written statement from the supplier that the proposed water supply system conforms with its design and construction standards, will not result in an undue burden on the source or distribution system, and will be installed in a manner adequate to provide needed domestic and fire protection flows. - bG.
-Sewage Disposal.
-The development will be provided with a method of disposing of sewage which is in compliance with Chapter 15, Sewer Ordinance. - Public Sewage System.
-All sanitary sewage from new or expanded uses shall be discharged into a public sewage collection and treatment system when such facilities are currently available or can reasonably be made available at the lot line and have adequate capacity to handle the projected waste generation. - ii2.
-Private Sewage System.
-If the public system cannot serve or be extended to serve a new or expanded use, the sewage shall be disposed of by an on-site sewage disposal system meeting the requirements of the State Wastewater Disposal Rules and Chapter 15, Article II, Private Sewage Disposal Ordinance. - common ownership.
-When two or more lots or buildings in different ownership share the use of a common subsurface disposal system, the system shall be owned and maintained in common by an owners' association and shall conform to the provisions of Chapter 15, Article III, Management of Cluster Disposal Systems.
-Covenants in the deeds for each lot shall require mandatory membership in the association and provide for adequate funding of the association to assure proper maintenance of the system. - 4.
-Industrial or commercial waste waters may be discharged to public sewers in such quantities and/or of such quality as to be compatible with sewage treatment operations.
-Such wastes may require pretreatment at the industrial or commercial site in order to render them amenable to public treatment processes.
-Pretreatment includes, but is not limited to, screening, grinding, sedimentation, pH adjustment, surface skimming, chemical oxidation and reduction and dilution.
+Connection to a public water supply for drinking water and fire protection is encouraged. - Sewage Disposal.
+The development will be provided with a method of disposing of sewage which is in compliance with Chapter 15, Sewer Ordinance. - i, Public Sewage System.
+All sanitary sewage from new or expanded uses shall be discharged into a public sewage collection and treatment system when such facilities are currently available or can reasonably be made available at the lot line and have adequate capacity to handle the projected waste generation. - ii, Private Sewage System.
+If the public system cannot serve or be extended to serve a new or expanded use, the sewage shall be disposed of by an on-site sewage disposal system meeting the requirements of the State Wastewater Disposal Rules and Chapter 15, Article II, Private Sewage Disposal Ordinance.